cpske/ISP/assignment/week8/ku-polls-ci-assignment.md

 4. Check docstring comments using pydocstyle (a Python extension).
 You can combine this with flake8 by installing the package `flake8-docstrings`.
 Then use `flake8` to check everything.

 5. Add Continuous Integration to your KU Polls project.
-You have 2 choices:
+You can use any CI server, including:
-   1. Use Travis-CI
+   1. Travis-CI
-   2. Use Github Actions
+   2. Github Actions
+   3. Circle CI
    - The CI server should run tests and code coverage
    - Whichever CI server you choose, you must understand what is going on and how to do it.
 Do not just copy someone else's configuration file(s).
+   - You will need to create a `requirements.txt` file for required packages.
+   - There will be some other initialization needed for your KU Polls to work on C.I., too.

 6. Add a "badge" to your KU Polls README.md to show the results of CI tests.